What is Medicare?

 Medicare helps pay for medically necessary outpatient physical, occupational, and speech-language therapy services when the licensed physician or therapist establishes a plan of care and the licensed physician periodically reviews the plan to see how the patient is progressing.
 Regarding copayment, the patient pays 20% of the Medicare-approved amounts.
 However, the patient must first pay an annual deductible ($185 in 2019) before Medicare pays its share.

-According to AAP.org, “Waiver of co-pays is generally illegal, at least in the case of beneficiaries of federal programs (including Medicare or Medicaid), including waiver of copays to physicians and family, as a professional courtesy.”
+Generally speaking, it’s illegal to waive copays for beneficiaries of federally funded programs such as Medicare and Medicaid.
 Medicare and Medicaid view waiving copays or deductibles as a misrepresentation of the true charge for your services.
 Although Medicare may permit waiving copays in very select circumstances, you should never assume that this will be the case.
 Click here for greater detail on copayment collection for Medicare and third-party insurance beneficiaries.

 Watch our Suppressing Sticker Shock Webinar.